mgfarrell/RepData_PeerAssessment1/PA1_template.md

 #### 2. Make a histogram of the total number of steps taken each day

 The following R code plots the data from the Activity_DateSum_ExNA data frame into a histogram.
 First the library ggplot2 is loaded as this is used for several plots in this assignment.
+The histogram plots the total number of steps taken per day binned into groups of 1000.
+According to this plot, the most common number of steps per day was between 10,000 and 13,000 steps with a total of 20 days in this range.
+The most frequent number of steps per day was at 10 days where there were between 10,000 and 11,000 steps.

 ```r